-Derek Kompare is an Associate Professor in the Division of Film and Media Arts.
-His research interests focus on media formations, i.e., how particular media forms and institutions coalesce and develop.
-He has written articles on television history and form for several anthologies and journals, and is the author of Rerun Nation: How Repeats Invented American Television (Routledge, 2005), and a study of CSI: Crime Scene Investigation (Wiley-Blackwell, 2010).
-At SMU, Derek teaches courses on media aesthetics, media theory, media history, media globalization, comics, video games, crime television, and science fiction.
+Derek Kompare is chair and associate professor in the Division of Film and Media Arts.
+His research interests focus on media formations, i.e., how particular media forms, technologies, and institutions coalesce, develop, and age.
+He has written articles on television history and form for several anthologies and journals, and is the author of Rerun Nation: How Repeats Invented American Television (Routledge, 2005), a study of CSI: Crime Scene Investigation (Wiley-Blackwell, 2010), and co-editor of Making Media Work: Cultures of Management in the Entertainment Industries (NYU Press, 2014).
+At SMU, Kompare teaches courses on media industries, media theory, media history, media fandom, video games, and various genres.

-Media forms, industries and institutions; media history; comics; science fiction; video games; fandom
+Media forms, industries and institutions; media history; media technologies; media fandom

 CSI (Boston: Wiley-Blackwell, 2010).

 Rerun Nation: How Repeats Created American Television (New York: Routledge, 2005).

 “The Peabody Awards Collection and the Production of American Local Media History,” in Ethan Thompson, Lucas Hatlen, and Jeffrey P. Jones, eds., Television History, the Peabody Archive, and Cultural Memory (Athens, GA: University of Georgia Press, 2019), 33-45.

 “Fan Curators and the Gateways Into Fandom,” in Melissa A. Click and Suzanne Scott, eds., The Routledge Companion to Media Fandom (New York: Routledge, 2018), 107-13.

 “MeTV: Old-Time TV’s Last Stand?” in Derek Johnson, ed., From Networks To Netflix: A Guide to Changing Channels (New York: Routledge, 2018), 85-93.